prebid/prebid.github.io/prebid-server/hosting/pbs-database.md

 ```

 This example assumes that the stored_requests schema includes these fields:
-- accountId: account ID which is searched by.
+- accountId: account ID, which is used to make sure that storedrequests are unique to the account
-- reqid: ID of stored data item which is searched by.
+- reqid: ID of stored data item
-- storedData: value of stored data item.
+- storedData: value of stored data item
 - 'request': type of stored data item.
-Can be request for stored requests or imp for stored impressions.
+Can be only be 'request' for AMP.

 Again, you can name the fields however you'd like in your database, and the query can be arbitrarily complicated as long as it returns the fields in the order and types shown here.